Bank Balance Confessions: The 24-Year-Old Who Bought A House

 In 2014 I came to the conclusion that this was never going to happen in Sydney – I couldn’t save at the same rate that the Sydney property market was skyrocketing.
 So when the opportunity to move to Bathurst, a major regional centre in NSW, came up I took it.

 The result?
 I continued to save money, bought a block of land, built a medium size house and adopted a border collie.
-I did this for the same price as a 1 bedroom apartment in Chippendale that’s the size of my living area.
+I did this for the same price as a one-bedroom apartment in Chippendale that’s the size of my living area.

 I get paid fortnightly and today is payday! $1976.36 appeared in my account overnight but I don’t see most of it thanks to the magic of direct debits and scheduled transfers: